mcsrainbow/mcsrainbow.github.io/en/2021/11/cherish-the-time-to-meet-a-bright-future/index.md

 ## Reflection

 Back to myself, it has been more than two years since I left Chengdu and came to Shenzhen.
 I have grown a lot in the past two years, but have not taken care of my family.
-I didn't take the responsibility for the roles as a husband, a father and a son.
+I didn't take the responsibility for the roles of a husband, a father and a son.

 Although I kept saying it's all about being able to give my family a better life, and I felt that way inside.
 But I still wasted too much time and neglected my health in the past two years.

 I should really wake up and realize how rare it is to have a lot of free time and energy in this middle age!
-I should spend as much of this precious time as possible on study and exercise, to gain knowledge faster and have a healthy body, so that I can really live up to the time, and create a better life for my family!
+I should spend as much of this precious time as possible on studying and exercising, to gain knowledge faster and have a healthy body, so that I can really live up to the time, and create a better life for my family!

 ## Future